HENNGE/arsenic/docs/reference/session.rst

         Coroutine to perform a series of actions.
 Use :py:func:`arsenic.actions.chain` to build the actions object.

+    .. py:method:: screenshot

+        Coroutine to take a screenshot of the top-level browsing context’s viewport.

+        :rtype: bytes

     .. py:method:: close

         Coroutine to close this session.